prueker/METARMap/README.md

   * `LOCATION` - set this to the city you want to use for sunset/sunrise timings
     * Use the closest city from the list of supported cities from https://astral.readthedocs.io/en/latest/#cities

+## Using `map_toggle.sh`

+This script can be used to automatically update the crontab with a few preset values.
+Additionally, it is useful for controlling the map externally (via SSH or [Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios)).

+Place the **[map_toggle.sh](map_toggle.sh)** script into the pi home directory (`/home/pi`).

+The script can be called with four different parameters (`on`/`off`/`shutdown`/`##-##`).
+Examples are provided below.

+1. Turn the map on: `bash map_toggle.sh on`

+2. Turn the map off: `bash map_toggle.sh off`

+3. Turn the map on from 8 AM - 10 PM: `bash map_toggle.sh 8-22`

+4. Shutdown the Raspberry Pi: `bash map_toggle.sh shutdown`

+Once the script is installed, edits should be made to the crontab file so it does not contain any conflicting jobs.

+Add the following line to your crontab file in order to automatically turn on your METAR Map when the Raspberry Pi boots up: `@reboot sleep 15 && /home/pi/refresh.sh`

+If you have an Apple device, you can install [this shortcut](https://www.icloud.com/shortcuts/89606c2285dc4cb69c5590a4beac9bfe) to launch utilize `map_toggle.sh` functionality remotely.
+With this, you are able to control your METAR Map while connected to your home network.

+* You may need to [allow untrusted shortcuts](https://www.idownloadblog.com/2020/06/16/allow-untrusted-shortcuts-iphone-tutorial/) for this function to work.

+* Once the shortcut is installed, click the three dots in the upper-right corner of the shortcut and edit the `HOST` (IP address) and `PASS` (password) text lines.
+Click the "x" when you are done.

+* Execute the shortcut and select the desired menu option.

 ## Additional mini display to show METAR information functionality

 This optional functionality allows you to connect a small mini LED display to show the METAR information of the airports.